Redbeard (comics): Historical background

-However, starting from the 31st album, The War Of The Pirates (1997), historical errors start to appear.
+However, starting from the 31st album, The War of the Pirates (1997), historical errors start to appear.
 Writer Jean Ollivier brings Henry Morgan to the series as a living character, becoming the new governor of Jamaica.
-But the real Morgan died in 1688, and Redbeard's first adventure (album #1) takes place in 1715 — in fact, in album 7, The Ghost Ship (1966), Morgan is mentioned as being dead.
+The real Morgan died in 1688, and Redbeard's first adventure (album 1) takes place in 1715; in fact, in album 7, The Ghost Ship (1966), Morgan is mentioned as being dead.
 In later albums by writer Christian Perrissin and artist Marc Bourgne, the character of Redbeard himself also changes dramatically.
 He gets more greedy, his love for Eric seems to be fading away, he seems to have no honour anymore, and he gets romantically involved with a girl but eventually he shoots her in the arm (which must then be amputated).
 None of these character features can be found in any of the previous albums.

 Mentioned or visited are the French overseas territories in the New World, including Fort-de-France, Île de la Tortue, New Orleans, Saint Croix, Port-au-Prince, Bourbon, Pondichéry, and Fort Dauphin.

-The same is true of their Spanish counterparts, such as Cartagena, Veracruz, Mérida, Puerto Bello, Panama, and Cuzco, and the British territories Barbuda, Barbados, Grand Cayman, Kingston, Jaffna, and Saint-Augustin.
+The same is true of their Spanish counterparts, such as Cartagena, Veracruz, Mérida, Puerto Bello, Panama, and Cuzco, and the British territories Barbuda, Barbados, Grand Cayman, Kingston, Jaffna, and Saint Augustin.